-Introduction In the event of a large-scale radiological emergency, triage of victims according to their degree of exposure forms an important initial step.
-Retrospective/accident dosimetry techniques are considered by many institutions as essential tools in the management of radiological mass casualties, and can provide timely assessments of exposures to the general population (Blakely et al. 2005; Alexander et al. 2007; Dainak et al. 2007).
-Retrospective dosimetry techniques commonly considered for this purpose are mainly based on biological assays and on cytogenetic approaches (Wilkins et al. 2008; Wojcik et al. 2010; Di Giorgio et al. 2011; Romm et al. 2011, 2013; Ainsbury et al. 2011; Ainsbury et al. 2014).
-In addition to these "gold standard approaches", the development of new approaches is also being considered.
-For example, Electron Paramagnetic Resonance (EPR) spectroscopy on nails (in vivo and ex vivo) and teeth (in vivo) was recently investigated in the context of NIH National Institute of Allergy and Infectious Disease (NIH/NIAD) and Biological Advanced Research and Development Authority (BARDA) programs (Satyamitra et al. 2015), with the aim of developing field deployable EPR spectrometers for in situ dose evaluation (e.g. Williams et al. 2011, 2014; He et al. 2014).
-In Europe, a laboratory network approache was taken, which was founded on the biological dosimetry techniques already available in cytogenetic laboratories.
-Alternative techniques to biological dosimetry were also considered in EC programs: Multibiodose (Jadworska et al. 2015), RENEB (Kulka et al. 2012, 2015) and Booster Robbe et al. 2014).
-In the Multibiodose and RENEB projects, luminescence and EPR analyses were implemented, respectively on electronic components (resistors) and mineral glass found in mobile phones, though they were not considered as established techniques.
+In the event of a large-scale radiological emergency, triage of victims according to their degree of exposure forms an important initial step.
+Retrospective/accident dosimetry techniques are considered by many institutions as essential tools in the management of radiological mass casualties, and can provide timely assessments of exposures to the general population (Blakely et al. 2005; Alexander et al. 2007; Dainiak et al. 2007).
+Retrospective dosimetry techniques commonly considered for this purpose are mainly based on biological assays and on cytogenetic approaches (Wilkins et al. 2008; Wojcik et al. 2010; Ainsbury et al. 2011, 2014; Di Giorgio et al. 2011; Romm et al. 2011, 2013; Sullivan et al. 2013).
+In addition to these 'gold standard approaches', the development of new approaches is also being considered.
+For example, Electron Paramagnetic Resonance (EPR) spectroscopy on nails (in vivo and ex vivo) and teeth (in vivo) was recently investigated in the context of NIH National Institute of Allergy and Infectious Disease (NIH/NIAD) and Biological Advanced Research and Development Authority (BARDA)

+programs (Satyamitra et al. 2015), with the aim of developing field deployable EPR spectrometers for in situ dose evaluation (e.g. Williams et al. 2011, 2014; He et al. 2014).
+In Europe, a laboratory network approach was taken, which was founded on the biological dosimetry techniques already available in cytogenetic laboratories.
+Alternative techniques to biological dosimetry were also considered in EC programs: Multibiodose (Jaworska et al. 2015), RENEB (Kulka et al. 2012, 2015) and Booster (Robbe et al. 2014).
+In the Multibiodose and RENEB projects, luminescence and EPR analyses were implemented, respectively, on electronic components (resistors) and mineral glass found in mobile phones, though they were considered established techniques.
 Thermoluminescence (TL) on resistors was also considered in the course of the Booster project (Mesterházy et al. 2012).
 In RENEB, TL on resistors and on Liquid Crystal Display (LCD) glass were identified as possible new approaches to be implemented in the RENEB follow-up: RENEB-plus.

 In recent decades, EPR dosimetry on mineral glass was used several times for the estimation of dose to persons who had been accidentally overexposed.
 Mineral glass from watches was used by Wu et al. (1998).
 More recently, the potential to use the mineral glass from LCD screens found in electronic devices such as mobile phones was explored by Trompier et al. (2011).
-Luminescence (TL and OSL) analyses of the dosimetric properties of different types of electronic components, such as resistors, inductors, and capacitors have been reported by different groups (Inring et al. 2008; Woda et al. 2010; Beerten et al. 2008, 2010, 2011; Bassinet et al. 2010; Fieldner and Woda, 2010; Trompier et al. 2011; Pascu et al. 2013), and proposed as a new tools for accident dosimetry.
-Among these Surface Mounted Devices (SMD), resistors are the most studied type, and OSL the technique the most used (e.g. Eckendahl and Judas 2012; Bassinet et al., 2014, Smith et al. 2015; Eakins et al. 2016).
+Luminescence (TL and OSL) analyses of the dosimetric properties of different types of electronic components, such as resistors, inductors, and capacitors have been reported by different groups (Inrig et al. 2008; Beerten and Vanhavere 2008, 2010; Bassinet et al. 2010; Woda et al. 2010; Beerten and Vanhavere 2011; Fiedler and Woda 2011; Trompier et al. 2011; Pascu et al. 2013; Lee et al. 2015), and proposed as new tools for accident dosimetry.
+Among these Surface Mounted Devices (SMD), resistors are the most studied type, and OSL the technique the most used (e.g. Ekendahl and Judas 2012; Bassinet et al. 2014; Smith et al. 2015: Eakins et al. 2016).